 Set up Google Alerts: Google Alerts sends you notices via email about subjects you’ve followed.
 All you need to do is enter a topic into the search bar and let it do the hard part for you.
 Google will scour the internet and will update you whenever the topic is mentioned, doing the hard work for you.

 To summarise, social media can be a pain, but it is a rewarding, valuable tool, which when used well builds brand engagement and awareness.
 Therefore, put a plan in place to help you overcome the challenges you face on twitter and when creating content, consider what your brand stands for, who it is targeting and the reason you are doing posting on twitter.

-If you have any further questions or queries, please do contact HdK on the contact page or book yourself in for one of our bespoke one to one social media tutorial sessions.
+If you have any further questions or queries, please do contact HdK or book yourself in for one of our bespoke one to one social media tutorial sessions.